potential-nl-blsp/eudi-poc-nl/README.md

 The configuration in this repository is based on that of the official EUDI Reference Wallet repositories.

-*The configuration in this repository is NOT suited for use in an production environment.*
+*NOTE: The configuration in this repository is NOT suited for use in an production environment.*
+*NOTE: This repository may not be maintained as the EUDI Reference Implementation matures.*

 The following diagram gives an overview of the setup.